Skip to content

 Groups are ordered — you control how they appear in the navigation of any connected website.

 An Article is a single piece of writing.
-An article can be assigned to multiple sites, but within each site it can only be placed in one group.
+An article belongs to at most one site at a time, and within that site it sits in exactly one group.

 Articles have:

-• A title and synopsis (optional short summary)
+• A title and description (optional short summary)

 • A splash image (optional featured image)